 A newborn was surrendered to Florida's only safe haven baby box.
 Here's how they work

 A newborn was surrendered recently to Florida's only baby box, a device that lets people give up an unwanted infant anonymously.
-It's the first time anyone's used the Safe Haven Baby Box since organizers placed it at an Ocala fire station over two years ago.
+It was the first time anyone has used the Safe Haven Baby Box since organizers placed it at an Ocala fire station over two years ago.

 Kelsey, who says she was also abandoned as an infant, founded Safe Haven Baby Boxes in 2015.
 The program offers a way to anonymously surrender an infant to the authorities.